 18) There will be no coffee hour and the lower level of the church will be closed and off limits.

 19) One bathroom will be available on the east side of the narthex.
 The bathroom will be sanitized before each service, but we ask that each person who uses the bathroom wipe down the taps and sink, toilet seat, and handle before you use the facilities.
 That way you will know they have been sanitized for your use.
 (Wipes will be supplied.)
 We are trying to keep the service streamlined, which should not only minimize contact with one another, but also perhaps minimize people's need for the bathroom.

 20) No baptisms, confirmations, weddings, or other rites will be celebrated at this time.
 We will reassess when Phase V reopening is underway.

 Holy Communion is very important at MLC; sadly, we will not be able to resume our beloved tradition of kneeling at the altar in tables of twelve or so and receiving the bread in hand or mouth and drinking from the Chalice (Common Cup).
-But we will still be together, and partaking of the Body and Blood of our Lord each Sunday and at other services - what a blessing and joy that will be!
+But we will still be together, and partaking of the Body and Blood of our Lord each Sunday.

 a.
-We ask that one family member come up to take the Communion elements for each member of your family.
+We ask that one family member come up to get Communion elements for each member of your family.
 Please take what you touch, and only touch what you take.

-4) Do not open your bread and wine and partake until everyone has been served and returned to their seats.
+4) Do not open your bread and wine and partake until everyone has gotten their bread and wine and returned to their seats.
 After everyone has been served, Pastor will say, "Take and eat the body of Christ, given for you."
-Open your bread and eat.
+Open your bread, cross yourself, as usual, and eat.
 Then Pastor will say, "Take and drink the blood of Christ, shed for you."
-Open your wine and drink.
+Open your wine, cross yourself as usual, and drink.

 5) Please hold on to your empty plastic "glass" and the lift off seals.
 A plastic bin will be available in the narthex for you to drop them in on the way out.